serverless/blog/posts/2017-01-05-serverless-v1.5.0.md

 Serverless has you covered!
 You can now specify the `arn` to your user pool so that it'll be used by the authorizer function to authorize incoming requests.

-Here's a code snippet which shows how the setup looks like:
+Here's a code snippet that shows what the setup looks like:

 ```yml
 functions: